-A linesman shall stop the play and report certain incidents and their interpretations of them to the referees.
-They should report if there are too many players on the ice rink.
-Next, if a player breaks their stick or loses their stick and receives one illegally, they should report it.
-Lastly, they should report to the referees if articles/items are thrown from the penalty/player's benches onto the ice.
+A linesman shall stop the play and report their interpretations of specific incidents to the referees.
+They should report to a referee if there are too many players on the ice, a player breaks or loses their stick and receives one illegally, or items are thrown from the penalty or player’s benches onto the ice.

 How much does a linesman in the NHL make?

-Linesmen are estimated to make around $110,000-$235,000.
-Although this is relatively lower compared to referees who make $165,000-$360,000.
-Although a lineman's salary is lower than referees, it has overall increased since 1993 when they went on a strike.
+Linesmen are estimated to make around $110,000-$235,000 each year.
+This is relatively lower compared to referees, who make $165,000-$360,000.
+Although a lineman's salary is lower than referees, it has increased since 1993 when they went on a strike.
 A linesman can make a higher salary, depending on their level of experience.
-Becoming a linesman is a tedious job that requires working under high pressure in a fast-paced environment.
+Becoming a linesman is a tedious job that requires in-depth knowledge of the game and the ability to work under high pressure in a fast-paced environment.